Marketing standards for poultry meat producers, manufacturers, retailers and distributors.

 For more information, read guidance on moving goods into, out of, or through NI.

-If you’re moving products of animal origin from GB to NI, you do not require official certification, such as export health certificates, phytosanitary certificates or marketing standards certification.
+If you’re moving products of animal origin from GB to NI, you do not need official certification, such as export health certificates, phytosanitary certificates or marketing standards certification.

 The government is not discriminating against smaller suppliers or between different companies in implementing these practical measures.